 Can I still arrange a funeral?

 Yes, we’re still supporting the bereaved in our community and looking after their loved ones with the greatest level of care as we have always done.

-- To protect our clients, our colleagues and their families, we are offering the option of arranging the funeral including face to face meetings, over the telephone or digitally using a video conferencing application such as Zoom, at this current time.
+- To protect our clients, our colleagues and their families, we are offering a range of ways of arranging the funeral including face to face meetings, over the telephone or digitally using a video conferencing application such as Zoom, at this current time.

 - We will talk you through how we can safely support you and the guidelines we have in place for maintaining social distancing and Test and Trace QR Code scanning.

 - Please be aware some of our team will be wearing appropriate PPE.